ojhaarjun1/libmicrohttpd-http2/_pages/examples/db-server.md

 ---
-title: Writing a server
+title: Connecting to a database
-permalink: /writing-a-server/
+permalink: /examples/db-server/
 ---